Real Estate & Mortgages

 In a real estate purchase, the only “survey” that counts is one signed and sealed by a New Brunswick Land Surveyor, and which shows the boundaries of your property, along with the location of the buildings, fences, and other physical features on that property.
 If you have retained the surveyor and paid his professional fee, then you have a claim against the surveyor for any inaccuracy.
 An engineer’s sketch is not a survey, nor is a copy of the subdivision plan.

 You may hear that a survey is unnecessary because of title insurance.
 This is partly true – if you have title insurance, your mortgage lender will not insist on a survey.
-But bear in mind that you have a higher personal and legal interest in the property than does your lender.
+But bear in mind that you have a larger personal and legal interest in the property than your lender.
+It may benefit you to know exactly where the foundation and fences are in relation to the property lines.
+This would be to your benefit before you buy the house, not after you discover there is a problem.
+Such as discovering that your garage is sitting halfway across your neighbor's property line and now, they want you to move it.
 It may benefit you to know exactly where the foundation and fences are in relation to the lot lines – before you buy the house and not after trouble arises, and you discover your garage is sitting halfway across your neighbour’s property and they now want you to move it.

 Taking care of your property needs is made easier with the help of Meredith Bateman Law, Professional Corporation.